 - The automatic parallelization performed by the compilers.
 This is enabled by including the -apo option on the compiler command line.
-For more information on automatic parallelization, see the MIPSpro Auto-Parallelizing Option Programmer's Guide. - OpenMP, a set of compiler pragmas or directives, library routines, and environment variables that help you distribute loop iterations and data among multiple processors.
+For more information on automatic parallelization, see the programmer's guide for your compiling system. - OpenMP, a set of compiler pragmas or directives, library routines, and environment variables that help you distribute loop iterations and data among multiple processors.
+For details about OpenMP, see the programmer's guide for your compiling system.

-ProDev ProMP is a companion product to the WorkShop suite of tools.
+ProDev WorkShop ProMP is a companion product to the WorkShop suite of tools.
 It specifically analyzes a program that has been parallelized.
 It is integrated with WorkShop to let you examine a program's loops in conjunction with a performance experiment on either a single processor or multiprocessor run.
-(For more information, see the ProDev ProMP User's Guide.)
+For more information, see the ProDev WorkShop: ProMP User's Guide.